HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf223.md

 ### User Session Reporting Tool

 === "On-Premises"
-    The `User Session Reporting Tool` is a utility designed for HCL Digital Experience (DX) users, initialy for those managing `on-premise deployments`.
-This tool provides a robust solution for analyzing and interpreting web traffic data by processing `NCSA (National Center for Supercomputing Applications) access log files` by extracting the relevant parts of each log message to identify and count unique user sessions, offering a clear and precise understanding of usage data over specified periods.
+    The User Session Reporting Tool is a utility designed for HCL DX users, initially for those managing on-premises deployments. his tool provides a solution for analyzing and interpreting web traffic data by processing National Center for Supercomputing Applications (NCSA) access log files.
+Relevant parts of each log are extracted to identify and count unique user sessions.
+This offers a precise understanding of usage data over specified periods.

     See [User Session Reporting Tool](../../get_started/download/software_licensing_portal/configure_entitlement_checks/user_session_reporting_tool.md) for more information.